Alenkruth/crc_accelerator/README.md

 - Download/Clone this repository and checkout the dev_fpga branch.
 - Connect to your board to the internet and access the board with the IP assigned to it.
 - Once you log into the Jupyter Notebook Server hosted on the board, upload the [overlay](./overlay) directory to the root directory of the board.
-The demo should irrespective of the path.
+The demo should work irrespective of the path.
 - Open the _overlay_ directory within the localhost and then open the [crc_demo.ipynb](./overlay/crc_demo.ipynb) file.
 - The jupyter notebook should open and you should be able to execute the code present.